Code of Conduct

 MPHC endorses the Hockey Victoria Inclusion and Diversity policy.

-Social inclusion is about ensuring that everyone can participate in club activities as a valued, respected and supported club member.
-It is also about acceptance and equal opportunity regardless of the gender identity, sexuality, age, disability, colour, religious or cultural background, or any other factors which may lead to people feeling excluded or isolated.
+Social inclusion ensures everyone can participate in Club activities as a valued, respected and supported Club member.
+It is also about acceptance and equal opportunity for all, regardless of gender identity, sexuality, age, disability, religious affinity, cultural background or any other factors which may lead to individuals or groups feeling excluded or isolated.

-Child Safe Standards apply to all sporting organisations that operate and provide sporting services to children within Victoria.
-These standards apply to all personnel in your organisation, including but not limited to, Boards, management teams, Committee members, Employees, Coaches, Officials, Managers, Volunteers and anyone involved in dealing with children in a sporting capacity.
+Safe Hockey Policies & Procedures apply to all hockey organisations that operate and provide hockey services to children throughout Australia.
+These standards apply to all personnel at MPHC, including but not limited to our Committee members, Employees, Coaches, Officials, Managers, Players, Volunteers and anyone involved in dealing with children in any social, Club or sporting capacity.